AbdelrahmanAboalam/AOSP_Lecs/Recap/SystemUI.md

 Which display is active?
 Which app is on top?
 Which display should show the bar?
-Should CCS and ROD have separate home contexts?
+Should each display have an independent home/context state?
 ```

 This is very important in Automotive AOSP.